An online fashion resale giant is focusing on style and sustainability in a new branding effort.

 “The perception of thrift has changed,” said James Reinhart, CEO and co-founder of ThredUp.
 “Consumers are not only open to shopping secondhand, but they are wearing it proudly.
 ThredUP’s brand evolution acknowledges this shift from stigma to status, and celebrates our community of thrifters who are thinking secondhand first

 ThredUp launched in 2009, a time when there was a stigma attached to secondhand apparel, the company said.
-However, the market for online resale clothing has boomed during the past couple of years and reached $28 billion, according to ThredUp’s 2020 Resale Report.
+However, the market for online resale (as opposed to traditional thrift) clothing has boomed during the past couple of years and is expected to grow from $7 billion in 2019 to $36 billion by 2024, according to ThredUp’s 2020 Resale Report.
 Seventy-percent of consumers said they were open to buying secondhand products and roughly two in three consumers said they see no stigma in wearing used clothing.

 ThredUp, which has launched partnerships with a number of retailers, said the new branding celebrates secondhand and reflects the pride thrifters feel “when they make a smart choice for their style, wallet, and planet.”
 Brand agency Red Antler led the rebranding effort, basing the brand strategy on the conscious consumption movement.